Rigidity for Quasi-M\"obius Actions on Fractal Metric Spaces: Entropy Rigidity in Coarse Geometry

 \subsection{Proof of Theorem \ref{rigidity}}

 Let us return now to the set-up in Theorem \ref{rigidity}.
-Fix $\Gamma \acts X$ as in the statement, and recall that $\Lambda(\Gamma)$ is assumed to be a topological sphere.
+Fix $\Gamma \acts X$ as in the statement of the theorem, and recall that $\Lambda(\Gamma)$ is assumed to be a topological sphere.
 Let $Y = \Gamma p$, so that $Y$ is quasi-convex and is an $\AC_u(-1)$-space.
+Using the geometric action $\Gamma \acts Y$, we can verify the following lemma.